 ‘I was such a mess!
 In my head I was scared, worried, and I had no money.
 Life was just dreadful.’
 So says Suffolk resident Trisha, speaking about the days and weeks after she was knocked off her bike, sustaining a head injury.
 ‘I was cycling to a client’s and it’s the only time I didn’t wear a helmet,’ she says.

 After initial treatment, couture seamstress Trisha went home but over time, the level of difficulty she was facing became apparent.
-She was referred to Icanho in Stowmarket, Livability’s specialist acquired brain injury centre, where she began eight months of treatment.
+She was referred to Icanho in Stowmarket, Shaftesbury’s specialist acquired brain injury centre, where she began eight months of treatment.

 Icanho’s interdisciplinary approach means clients can work with a variety of therapists, in one place, with the team co-operating closely on treatment.
 Trisha needed occupational therapy, psychological support, speech and language therapy and physiotherapy.